 How Long Do Maine Coons Live?

+Can Maine Coons live for 20 years?
+The answer is a resounding yes.
 These big kitties live relatively long lives for felines.
 Overall, they are a healthy breed and can live long, happy lives with proper care and nutrition.
 Many owners report having a gentle giant that lived for 18 or even 20 years.
 Due to their generous size, these cats may be predisposed to health conditions that may impact their life expectancy.
-With proper care, good genes, and no major health conditions, these gentle giants often live 17 to 18 years.
+With proper care, good genes, and no major health conditions, these gentle giants often live 17 to 18 or even 20 years.

 Indoor vs. Outdoor

 Indoor cats have longer expected lifespans than those kept outside.
 The average indoor house cat will live 10 to 17 years.
 Kitties kept exclusively outside have a much shorter expected lifespan, only two to five years.
 Gentle giants are sturdy, strong cats who have been bred to tolerate harsh conditions and chilly weather.
 While they are much heartier than many other feline breeds, these giant kitties are no exception.
 They will live longer lives if they are kept indoors.
 This does not mean your cat cannot go outside for a walk or play in the grass.
 Outdoor cats are those cats that spend the majority of their lives outdoors.

 Outdoor cats are exposed to much more danger than indoor cats.
 Roads, wild animals, vehicles, parasites, toxic plants and substances, poisons, dogs, other cats, and even people pose risks to outdoor cats that are significantly reduced for indoor cats.
 Cats kept outside all the time are also at risk of being stolen or picked up by animal control.
 This higher risk level and exposure to more danger greatly reduce the expected life span of any cat that lives most of its life outside.